AnttiLukats/Antti-Bible/README.md

 # Antti-Bible
-Extras for the book "Antti Bible"
+Main repository and extras for the book "Antti Bible"